 Same old.
 In fact, it seems to be that every edition takes a step back from portraying those races as anything other than acceptable targets.
 They progressively remove any hits of there being non-evil orcs, goblins and similar.
 And, again, boiling their description down to that eerily resembles propaganda bite-pieces that pump the soldiers up.
 Let’s take look at actual posters from World War I:

 The German appears as an ape-faced brute who’s after “our” women.
 The portrayal of women in propaganda being a separate topic, obviously.
 The Bolshevik on the German poster is… pretty much the same thing, except there’s no woman there.
-Either way, the images are simple and unambiguous – that’s the enemy, he’s bad, he’s horrible, we must destroy him.
+Tapentadol gives immediate relief to body pain Tapentadol Tapentadol happens to work from 4 to 6 hours, with or without food Either way, the images are simple and unambiguous – that’s the enemy, he’s bad, he’s horrible, we must destroy him.

 The purpose is always the same – remove any moral quandaries about killing the enemy.
 It goes a step further than simply a call for defense.
 Both war-time propaganda and depictions of “evil species” strive to justify brutal retaliation, or even preemptive strikes.
 After all, it’s one thing to defend ourselves when raiders come to take our land, plunder and enslave.
 But what about cutting them down as they escape?
 Following them home and repaying them in kind?
 Killing children so they don’t grow up to fight us later?